openharmony/docs/en/application-dev/quick-start/arkts-create-custom-components.md

   >
   > The name or its class or function name of a custom component must be different from that of any built-in components.

 - \@Component: The \@Component decorator can decorate only the structs declared by the **struct** keyword.
 When being decorated by \@Component, a struct has the componentization capability.
-It must implement the **build** function to describe the UI.
+You must implement the **build** function for it to describe the UI.
 Each struct can be decorated by only one \@Component. \@Component can accept an optional parameter of the Boolean type.
   > **NOTE**
   >
-  > Since API version 9, this decorator is supported in ArkTS widgets.
+  > This decorator can be used in ArkTS widgets since API version 9.
   >
-  > Since API version 11, \@Component can accept an optional parameter of the Boolean type.
+  > \@Component can accept an optional parameter of the Boolean type since API version 11.

   ```ts
   @Component